DEBT SOLUTIONS

 It’s their job to administer your DRO, taking on duties including communicating with your creditors and ensuring you do not breach your agreement.

-It costs £90 to apply for a DRO.
+There is no application fee required for a DRO.
 If approved, you will no longer have to make any payments to the debts included.
 If your circumstances haven’t improved within 12 months of the DRO being approved, the debts will be written off.

 What kinds of debt can be included in a DRO?